-- 1. Understanding of the laws of probability axioms and rules. - 2.
-Understanding of moments of discrete and continuous random variables as well as be - 3. familiar with common named discrete and continuous random variables. - 4.
-Calculate and interpret the correlation between two variables. - 5.
-Calculate the simple linear regression equation for a set of data - 6.
-Analyze to fit a curve by the method of least squares and apply for real time problems. - 7.
-Apply the various test of significance to improve the quality of control.
+- 1. A good understanding of the laws of probability axioms and rules. - 2.
+Understanding of moments of discrete and continuous random variables as well as be familiar with common named discrete and continuous random variables. - 3.
+Calculate and interpret the correlation between two variables. - 4.
+Calculate the simple linear regression equation for a set of data. - 5.
+Have acquired ability to participate effectively in group discussions. - 6.
+Have developed ability in writing in various contexts. - 7.
+Have acquired a proper level of competence for employability.

-Probability: Sample spaces and Events, Definition of probability, Addition theorem, Conditional probability, Independence, Multiplication theorem, Baye's theorem.
+Probability: Sample spaces and Events, Definition of probability, Addition theorem, Conditional probability, Independence, Multiplication theorem, Baye"s theorem.